Types of clinical trials

 Case control studies

 Case control studies work the opposite way to cohort studies.
-The research team recruits a group of people who have a disease and a group of people who do not (controls).
+The research team recruits a group of people who have a disease and a group of people who don't (controls).
 They then look back to see how many people in each group were exposed to a certain risk factor.
 To make the results as reliable as possible, the researchers may try to match cases and controls for a variety of general factors, such as age and gender.

-Case control studies are useful, and they are quicker and cheaper than cohort studies.
+Case control studies are useful and they are quicker and cheaper than cohort studies.
 But the results may be less reliable.
 The research team often has to rely on people thinking back and remembering whether they were exposed to a certain risk factor or not.
 But people may not remember accurately and this can affect the results.

 Another issue is the difference between association and cause.
 Just because there is an association between a factor and a disease, it doesn’t mean that the factor causes the disease.
 For example, a case control study may show that people with a lower income are more likely to develop cancer.
 But it doesn’t mean that the level of income itself causes cancer.
 It may mean that they have a poor diet or are more likely to smoke.